Ashburton District welcomes new Kiwis

 Ashburton District officially welcomed 59 new Kiwis at a citizenship ceremony held at the Ashburton Event Centre on Thursday.

-The new citizens hail from 14 different countries, including the Philippines, South Africa, United Kingdom, Samoa, and Taiwan.
+The new citizens hail from 14 different countries, including the Philippines, South Africa, United Kingdom, and Samoa.

 Mayor Neil Brown, presiding over his final citizenship ceremony, warmly greeted the group and acknowledged the richness they bring to the district.